Should you teach your dog these seven skills?

 4. “Heel”

-Some people group loose-leash walking together, but they’re really two separate things.
+Some people group loose-leash walking and heeling together, but they’re technically two separate things.

 • Loose-leash walking, like we talked about above, is when your dog simply walks on a leash without pulling.
 They aren’t necessarily in one position the whole time so long as there isn’t any tension on their collar or harness.

 • Heel, on the other hand, is a specific command where your pup walks at your side.
-Every owner gets to decide how strict they want their “heel” criteria to be — usually a dog stays within a foot of your own position, not forging far ahead, falling back, or stopping to sniff.
+Every owner gets to decide how strict they want their “heel” criteria to be—usually a dog stays close to your own position, not forging far ahead, falling back, or stopping to sniff.

 Reasons you might teach your dog to heel: